Shivshreeram/Soft-Tissue-Deformation/README.md

 ## **Main Problem Statement: Soft Tissue Deformation Using StrainNet**

 With a foundational understanding of basic deformation mechanics through blob detection, we now dive into the core of the problem: modeling **soft tissue deformation** more accurately.
-To achieve this, we will utilize synthetic datasets that simulate the complex behavior of soft tissues under various deformation conditions.
+To achieve this, we utilize synthetic datasets that simulate the complex behavior of soft tissues under various deformation conditions.

 The next step in our process is to download and utilize the **StrainNet** dataset from an external repository.
 This dataset provides realistic synthetic data that mimics the deformation of soft tissues, which is essential for training and evaluating advanced models like StrainNet.